 At least the year has started off with some promise.
 I worked in a restaurant run by some friends in 2013 and they have asked me to help again this summer.
-So, for 5 days a week I will be cooking along with anything that is needed in a small restaurant.
-If it’s the same as before I will be running the kitchen for 2 of those days on my own.
+So, for five days a week I will be cooking anything that is needed in a small restaurant.
+If it’s the same as before I will be running the kitchen for two of those days on my own.
 It’s pretty hard work and demanding, but I enjoy cooking and get on well with my friends.
 So from mid May until early September I am going to busy and the time will fly.

 The down side is, that I will miss a great many concerts and festivals through the summer as every weekend will be taken with the cooking.
 But there’s often a price to pay for most things in life.